stablecabal/gyre-installer/README.md

 ## Windows

+- Download the latest "Source code (zip)" package from https://github.com/hafriedlander/idea2art-aio/releases/ (under "Assets")
+- Unpack the zip somewhere
-Run install_or_update.cmd at least once (first to install, and then whenever you want to update to the latest version)
+- Run install_or_update.cmd at least once (first to install, and then whenever you want to update to the latest version)

-Edit the config file that is created and set the first value to contain your Huggingface token
+- Edit the config file that is created and set the first value to contain your Huggingface token
+  - If you don't have a huggingface token yet
+    - Register for a HuggingFace account at https://huggingface.co/join
+    - Follow the instructions to access the repository at https://huggingface.co/CompVis/stable-diffusion-v1-4
+    - Create a token at https://huggingface.co/settings/tokens

-Run run.cmd to start
+- Run run.cmd to start

 Visit http://127.0.0.1:5000/ in your browser